LFDM-85/todoList/README.md

 ```
 Write the task you wnat to remember and click OK.
 Do for all tasks.

 When the task is completed jus click on the empty box and the task will be crossed out.

 Click again to undo.

-Whem you nedd to delete de task just click on the trash bin and the task will be removed.
+When you nedd to delete de task just click on the trash bin and the task will be removed.

 ```